ApaxPhoenix/CrawlPy/README.md

     Watch as CrawlPy fetches web content effortlessly!

-## Want to Contribute?

-CrawlPy is a sole open-source project, in making web crawling simpler and more accessible for everyone.
-Check out our [contribution guidelines](CONTRIBUTING.md) to get started.

-## Need Help?

-Got questions or need assistance with CrawlPy?
-Head over to our [GitHub repository](https://github.com/crawlpy/crawlpy) or join our [community chat](https://discord.gg/jU5tpK2jqf) for support.

 ## License

 CrawlPy is licensed under the GPL-3.0 License.
 For details, see [LICENSE](LICENSE).